andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

  https://www.youtube.com/watch?v=NjYsXuSBZ5U

-then manually create the .env in the server directory so node can log into psql. could probably also do the global .env method.
+then manually create the .env in the server directory so node can log into psql. could probably also do the global .env method. remember to delete and start the pm2 after this.

 seems that react build folder already contains node_modules

-npm ci to install exactly the same version npm i --prefer-offline to not install if it's in cache, this doesnt work with npm ci npm i --production to not install devdependencies, this works with npm ci
+npm ci to install exactly the same version npm i --prefer-offline to not install if it's in cache, this doesnt work with npm ci npm i --production to not install devdependencies, this works with npm ci use this one npm i --prefer-offline --production for the server

 since could build during the deploy, have to build locally, then push to github. the react-scripts folder in the node_modules is empty, so i tried npm i react-scripts, but ends up crashing the instance.

 pm2 is weird. if in the ~ folder, doing pm2 start /home/ubuntu/doctordb/server/server.js says it worked and is online, but when i go to the site, it doesnt work. but if in the doctordb/server folder, it works.

+in the code deploy scripts, dont need to stop and start pm2 because if watch is enabled, pm2 automatically restarts when there are changes made from code pipeline.